medic/cht-docs/content/en/apps/guides/hosting/4.x/data-migration.md

 COUCHDB_DATA=<absolute path to folder created in step 5.a>
 EOF
 ```
 c) Start 4.x CouchDb and wait until it is up.
+You'll know it is up when the `docker-compose` call exits without errors:
 ```shell
 cd ~/couchdb-single/
 docker-compose up -d